tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

 The structure may  be eventually relaxed by  projecting strain  calculated with a continuum elasticity model, or by  minimizing  the  energy  of  the  system applying  a  valence force field (VFF) model.

-Options
+General Options
 ^^^^^^^^^^^^^^^^^^^^^^^

-The  following kewords may  be  defined in *Atomistic*  block
+The  following kewords may  be  defined in **Atomistic**  block

  ``regions`` : string